 - Attorneys who have been in practice for 50 or more years: $0

-The Linn County Bar association operates on an August 1 – July 31 fiscal year.
-Dues will be invoiced after the start of the fiscal year.
+The Linn County Bar Association operates on an August 1—July 31 fiscal year.
+Dues will be invoiced after August 1.
 Dues are waived in the fiscal year in which a new member joins.

 An attorney that is retired/inactive from his/her profession and is no longer actively employed shall be entitled to a 50% reduction in the dues levels stated above.
 This includes Emeritus Status attorneys.